 When it comes to packaging, why wouldn’t we use recycled paper?
 Using 100% recycled instead of 100% virgin fiber paper saves 100% of the trees, uses 69% less energy, uses 47% less water, and creates 39% less solid waste.

 Bajío t-shirts are made with sustainable GOTS Certified Organic Cotton.
 GOTS stands for Global Organic Textile Standard—a worldwide leading textile processing standard for organic fibers.
-GOTS established requirements across the entire supply chain—from fiber to sewing the garment—for both ecological and labor conditions in textile and clothes manufacturing.
+GOTS established requirements across the entire supply chain.

 Bajío relies on Eco Enclose for sustainable packaging including recycled, recyclable and naturally biodegradable packaging so we can stand behind how we ship in addition to what we ship.
 From the paper tape used to seal our packages to the packing material and boxes we use for shipping—every bit counts.